akashdey29/ClearTalk./README.md

-# ClearTalk.
-ClearTalk Assistant: A revolutionary chatbot simplifying tech for all.
-Designed to bridge communication gaps, it makes digital interaction stress-free.
-With advanced AI, it translates complex tech jargon into simple dialogue.
+ClearTalk Assistant
+ClearTalk Assistant is a revolutionary chatbot designed to bridge the communication gap for those who find technology overwhelming or have difficulties hearing.
+Built with HTML, CSS, and JavaScript, it offers an intuitive and stress-free digital interaction experience.

+Features
+Simplifies tech language into easy-to-understand dialogue.
 Perfect for tech novices or those with hearing difficulties.
+Advanced AI technology ensures clear communication.
+Seamless navigation of the digital world.
+Usage
+Clone the repository.
+Open index.html in your web browser.
+Start interacting with ClearTalk Assistant!